Two-dimensional Yang-Mills theory via integrable probability: Two-dimensional Yang--Mills measure

 \begin{remark} The Yang--Mills measure can also be defined for a surface $\Sigma$ with boundary.
 A way to do it is to see $\Sigma$ as a subset of a surface $\Sigma_0$ without boundary but with marked simple loops whose union gives $\partial\Sigma$, and the map embedded in $\Sigma$ is a graph $\Gbb$ embedded in $\Sigma_0$ such that $\partial\Sigma$ is a concatenation of edges of $\Gbb$, and whose faces that do not belong to $\Sigma$ are marked faces that do not contribute to the definition of the measure.
 One can then impose boundary conditions, cf. \cite{Lev10,DL}.
 In particular, the measure on $\R^2$ can be defined as a measure on a planar map (i.e. a map embedded in the sphere) with a marked face, the ``unbounded face". \end{remark}

 A fundamental property of the Yang--Mills measure is its invariance by subdivision.
 It implies that the partition function does not depend on the graph, but only on the topology and area of the surface.
+Before we state it, let us introduce a notation: given two topological maps $\Gbb$ and $\Gbb'$, we say that $\Gbb$ is \emph{finer} than $\Gbb'$, and write $\Gbb'\preceq\Gbb$, if all edges of $\Gbb'$ correspond to concatenations of edges of $\Gbb$.
+In this case, any face of $\Gbb'$ is the reunion of faces of $\Gbb$ there is a natural restriction map $\mathcal{R}:G^{E}\to G^{E'}$, given by the following: any edge $e'\in E'$ can be written as a concatenation $e'=e_1\ldots e_n$ of edges of $E$, hence for $\omega\in G^{E'}$, we can write